joejoe909/LiquidWindow/README.md

 <h3> Liquid Window is my current effort to make a lightweight class that allows for customization of the Title bar and the window itself.
 Currently the Title bar is simply a widget, drag functionality exists in the main window area itself.
 I made this code to help you along on this same journey.
 I invite you to clone, fork, and make pull requests.
 I welcome improvements and constructive critiques on my code.
 You're free to use this in your project. </h3>

+<h4> Currently the LW is building on 6.1.3 on Linux Ubuntu (use the GCC compiler) and MSVC2019 on Windows 6.1.0.

 <br>